Klipper3d/klipper/docs/Config_Changes.md

 20191126: The USB names have changed on micro-controllers with native USB support.
 They now use a unique chip id by default (where available).
-Update the "serial" setting in the "mcu" config section accordingly.
+If an "mcu" config section uses a "serial" setting that starts with "/dev/serial/by-id/" then it may be necessary to update the config.
+Run "ls -l /dev/serial/by-id/" in an ssh terminal to determine the new id.

 20191121: The pressure_advance_lookahead_time parameter has been
 removed.
 See example.cfg for alternate configuration settings.